Guldana Salimjan

 Biography

 Dr. Salimjan is interested in ways marginalized communities endure colonialism by engaging embodied, creative practices of place-making and history-making.
-Her writing highlights Kazakh agency involved in telling their silenced histories, commemorating ancestral spirits, resisting the secularizing effects of colonial modernity, and reclaiming lineages and territories.
+Her writing highlights Kazakh agency in telling their silenced histories, commemorating ancestral spirits, resisting the secularizing effects of colonial modernity, and reclaiming lineages and territories.
 Her journal articles on these topics have been published in Inner Asia, Human Ecology, Asian Ethnicity, and Central Asian Survey.
-Her public scholarship about settler colonial violence, gender, and environment have been published in outlets such as the Los Angeles Review of Books, Funambulist, and Lausan.
-Additionally, Dr. Salimjan is developing a digital humanities project that documents land dispossession, the weaponization of citizenship, and the colonial border regime between China and Central Asian states.
+Her public scholarship about settler colonial violence, gender, and environment has been published in a collected volume Xinjiang Year Zero (Australian National University Press) and outlets such as the Los Angeles Review of Books, Funambulist, and Lausan.

-Dr. Salimjan holds a PhD in Gender, Race, Sexuality, and Social Justice from the University of British Columbia, and previously served as the Ruth Wynn Woodward Junior Chair in the Department of Gender, Sexuality, and Women’s Studies at Simon Fraser University.
+Dr. Salimjan holds a PhD in Gender, Race, Sexuality, and Social Justice from the University of British Columbia.
+She has held fellowships from the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Henry Luce Foundation/ACLS China Studies Program, and previously served as the Ruth Wynn Woodward Junior Chair in Gender, Sexuality, and Women’s Studies at Simon Fraser University.